William Shakespeare is arguably England’s most famous poet, playwright, and actor, and was born in 1564 in Stratford-upon-Avon.

 That mine own use invites me to cut down

-Built in 1599, the Globe theatre (described in the prologue to Henry V as “this wooden O”) represents one of the earliest purpose-built commercial playhouses in England, and was one of an important cluster of four known Tudor-Jacobean theatres on the south bank of London.
+Shakespeare’s Globe is a reconstruction of the Globe Theatre, built in 1599.
+It represents one of the earliest purpose-built commercial playhouses in England, and was one of an important cluster of four known Tudor-Jacobean theatres on the south bank of London.
 Of the small group of documented sites only the Globe, along with its near neighbour the Rose, have been identified by excavation.
 The scheduled monument includes the surviving remains of an Elizabethan and Jacobean theatre believed to be the Globe Theatre.

 Shakespeare was a part owner and many of his major works, including Hamlet, Othello, Henry VIII, Lear and Macbeth had their first performance here.